German consumer group sets Facebook privacy ultimatum

-The German federation of consumer organisations said on Monday the social network was giving away customer data via its new app centre without notifying users.
+The German federation of consumer organizations said on Monday the social network was giving away customer data via its new app centre without notifying users.

 The deadline comes just weeks after the Hamburg Commissioner for Data Protection and Freedom of Information said he would reopen his investigation into Facebook's policies on tagging photos, retaining and deleting data and the level of control users have over their information.